There are three main questions that students ask us about when to apply:

 What date is the application deadline?

-When applying, you'll first of all need to wait for UCAS applications to open in early September.
+When applying, you'll need to wait for UCAS applications to open in early September.
 There isn't a set date but UCAS normally opens for applications around 10 Septmber.
-Then, you'll need to check if your course has a written assessment that you have to register for.
+You'll also need to check if your course has a written assessment that you have to register for.
 Be careful because the registration deadlines are before the UCAS application deadline.